It's a question that consumers have faced for decades: Is it better to use a credit card or pay with cash?

 When paying your tax bills, it might be better to use cash or check.
 Many times you may be charged a fee if you use a credit card to pay tax bills.

-If you're not able to pay off your tax bill immediately and you put it on your card, it could hurt you financially with interest for some time until you're able to pay it off.
+If you're not able to pay off your tax bill immediately and you put it on your card, it could hurt you financially as interest accrues until you're able to pay it off.

 Use cash for college tuition

 We've all heard the horror stories of students leaving college with lots of debt.
-Sometimes this is a result of paying for tuition with a credit card and not being able to pay that off for quite some time.
-That means paying lots of interest.
+Sometimes this is a result of paying for tuition with a credit card or high interest student loans and not being able to pay that off for quite some time.
+That means paying a lot in interest.

 Bottom Line